nickornator9000/team156/README.md

 The repository is containerized and should be deployed with docker.

-Get dataset: The first step is to pull the ".sqlite" dataset from kaggle this can be done by pulling it manually from Kaggle or by using the provided script in /build/scripts/download_dataset.py
+Get dataset: The first step is to pull the ".sqlite" dataset from kaggle this can be done by pulling it manually from Kaggle or by using the provided script in /build/scripts/download_dataset.py:
+(local) python build/scripts/download_dataset.py your_kaggle_username your_kaggle_key

 Build = docker build -t imagename:imagetag .